Line code: Polarity

 Bipolar line codes have two polarities, are generally implemented as RZ, and have a radix of three since there are three distinct output levels (negative, positive and zero).
-One of the principle advantages of this type of code is that it can eliminate any DC component.
+One of the principal advantages of this type of code is that it can eliminate any DC component.
 This is important if the signal must pass through a transformer or a long transmission line.

 Unfortunately, several long-distance communication channels have polarity ambiguity.
 Polarity-insensitive line codes compensate in these channels.

 There are three ways of providing unambiguous reception of 0 and 1 bits over such channels: